How to Apply for Art and Artist Grants, Residencies, Funding, Aid and Other Opportunities for Assistance

 A few don'ts:

-* "I need money" or "I need studio space" are not good reasons to apply for assistance.
+* "I need money" or "I need studio space" or "I want to go somewhere exotic" are not good reasons to apply for assistance.

-* Don't write one paragraph when the application provides two pages.
+* Don't write one paragraph when the application gives you two pages or a maximum of 800 words for your answer.
 Skimping on information makes you look lazy.

 * Avoid discussing or showing random work samples that don't relate to your project or proposal.